"Courage is not one of the virtues, but the form of every virtue at the testing point."

 A well-deserved honor

 After a 40-day bout with pneumonia, Louis Zamperini, age 97, who faced some of the worst of what the world has to offer, passed quietly in his sleep.
 All members of his family were present.

-He was to be Grand Marshall of the 2015 Rose Bowl Parade New Year's Day in Pasadena, California.
-Tournament of Roses officials have decided he is irreplaceable.
+He was to be Grand Marshall of the 2015 Rose Bowl Parade on New Year's Day in Pasadena, California.
+Tournament of Roses officials has decided he is irreplaceable.
 The official car in which Zamperini was to ride will have an empty back seat to honor his memory.